Chocolate Chip Chess Pie

 Not only do I love Challenge Butter because of their butter (it really is the best) but also because this year they are again partnering with UNICEF to feed starving children all over the world.
 After my volunteer work, that has really resonated with me, because until you really read or watch or volunteer, you don’t realize how many people in this world are truly starving.
 There’s more information about the campaign below, but every pin helps feed a child.

-Plus, that board is full of delicious Thanksgiving and holiday recipes you’re going to love – including my chocolate chip chess pie recipe.
+Plus, that Pinterest board is full of delicious Thanksgiving and holiday recipes you’re going to love – including my chocolate chip chess pie recipe.

 Challenge Butter and UNICEF have once again joined forces to address and build awareness of the childhood hunger and malnutrition crisis – which results in the unnecessary loss of nearly three million young lives a year – through a Pinterest campaign where for every recipe pinned, Challenge will donate a meal to UNICEF to feed a child in need, here in the U.S. and elsewhere in the world.

 Please join the fight and help us build awareness of this curable epidemic.
 Through December 31st, pin a recipe from THIS BOARD, and feed a child.

 I secretly wish that every starving child could have a bite of chocolate chip chess pie.